 Each student will be scored on the degree to which s/he participates in class discussions, exercises and role plays.
 In-class questions and comments should reflect a critical consideration of the readings.
 Because class participation counts as one sixth of the final grade, attendance is critical.
 Each student may have one excused absence per term without penalty.
-Each absence beyond one will result in a five point grade reduction.
+Each absence beyond one will result in a ten point grade reduction.

-3. Term Paper: Personal Theory
+3. Term Paper

-The term paper will be due on April 10.
+The term paper will be due on November 25.
 The paper should be 10 to 12 pages, double-spaced, 12 point font.
 Include a cover page and bibliography but do not use a report cover.
 A late paper will receive a 10% grade reduction for each day it is late.
 Papers over three days late will receive a failing grade.
+See instructions below regarding the topic.